brittanyrw/emojiscreen/docs/github_ui_walkthrough.md

 2. Fork this repository.
 This will create a copy of the repository and create a new repository on your account.
 Note: the `Fork` button is located in the top right area of the repo.
 3. Once the repo is forked, you will be taken to the forked repo.
 Note: In the top left, the name of the repo should now include your username.
 4. Navigate to the `data.js` file in your forked repo by clicking on the file name.
-5. Edit the `data.js` file by clicking on the pencil icon and add a new object for your movie, TV show or musical in alphabetical order.  **Note: If the movie title starts with 'The' then use the next word for alphabetical order.** Make sure there is a comma between your object and the object above and below.
-Refer to the card overview above for requirements for the different object keys.
+5. Edit the `data.js` file by clicking on the pencil icon and add a new object for your movie, TV show or musical in alphabetical order.
+Make sure there is a comma between your object and the object above and below.
+Refer to [the card overview section](/card_overview.md) for requirements for the different object keys.

 Use the following object as a template: